Skip to Main Content Close

 10. The Hate U Give by Angie Thomas

-George, which was also on the list of banned books in 2018 and 2019, tells the story of a young transgender girl named Melissa.
+George, also on the list of banned books in 2018 and 2019, tells the story of a young transgender girl named Melissa.
 While the rest of the world sees her as George, she longs to be seen as Melissa, her true self.
 While the book has been praised by The New York Times and National Public Radio for its depiction of transgender experiences, it has been challenged every year since 2016.
 The author has since retitled the book Melissa.

 A new addition to the banned books list is Stamped: Racism, Antiracism, and You by Ibram X. Kendi and Jason Reynolds.
 This book, published in 2020, is a New York Times best-seller that explores issues related to race, racism, and anti-racism in America.
 It has been banned and challenged for allegedly including "selective storytelling incidents” and not including instances of racism against all people.